 You see, having good posture is a really important part of our lifestyles and it can have a far greater impact on your health than you might think.
-Making sure your posture is good is therefore really important.
+Making sure your posture is good is therefore extremely important.

 Recently we've had conversations with a number of our patients who have mentioned that good posture has made them feel better.
 One even made the point that it makes you look better.
 And that's absolutely true- it makes you look both slimmer and more confident.
 And when comes to correct posture, not only does it make you look better, it can also mean big improvements for your health.